Transfer Deadline Day: What every Premier League club needs ahead of the window closing on Friday

 Once that is done, the Bees may also also look to add a full-back and midfielder before the deadline.

-Then there is Ivan Toney, whose future remains unclear as talks continue over a move to Al Ahli in Saudi Arabia.
+Then there is Ivan Toney, whose future remains unclear as talks continue over a move to Saudi Arabian club Al Ahli, whose first offer fell far short of Brentford's valuation.

-Their first offer fell far short of Brentford's valuation - and they will stick to it as the clock ticks down.
+Chelsea have also made a move for the striker in the final days of the window - but Brentford will stick to their valuation despite the clock ticking down.

 Matt O'Riley has been announced as a Brighton player, signing a five-year deal on Monday in a Scottish transfer record sale.